AnanyaSingh44/HomeHive/README.md

 7. Access the project:
    - Once the server is running, you can access the project at [http://localhost:8080](http://localhost:8080).

 That's it!
-You have successfully installed and set up the Wanderlust web project on your local machine.
+You have successfully installed and set up the HomeHive web project on your local machine.
 If you encounter any issues during the installation process, feel free to reach out for assistance.
 Happy traveling! 🌍✈️